Wurst-Imperium/WurstClient.net/_questions/Please-add-OptiFine.md

 As far as I can tell he is very happy with that thing, but I can't personally recommend it to you because I don't use it myself.

-My personal recommendation to you is to use a dektop PC, as that allows you to build a very fast computer very inexpensively - plus you can easily upgrade it later instread of having to get a new one.
+My personal recommendation to you is to use a desktop PC, as that allows you to build a very fast computer very inexpensively - plus you can easily upgrade it later instead of having to get a new one.

 Anyways, hope this helps you and thanks for reading!